cocos/cocos-docs/en/editor/publish/publish-oppo-mini-game.md

 To use this function, set the [Bundle Configuration](subpackage.md) in **Cocos Creator**, and the package will be automatically subpackaged when the setting is completed.

 After the build is complete, the subpackage directory is in the `dist` directory.
-In this case, you need to create a new `subPkg` directory in the `sdcard` directory of the OPPO phone, and then copy the **.rpk** file in the `dist` directory to the `subPkg` directory.
+In this case, you need to create a new `subPkg` directory in the internal storage directory of the OPPO phone, and then copy the **.rpk** file in the `dist` directory to the `subPkg` directory.

 Then switch to the **Package Load** section of OPPO **Mini Game Debugger**, click **Refresh** at the top right to see the game name of the subpackage, click **Second Open** to use the same as the normal packaged **rpk**.

 ![run_subpackage](./publish-oppo-mini-games/run_subpackage.jpg)

-Subpackage rpk needs to be copied to the `/sdcard/subPkg` directory of OPPO phones, and non-subpackaged rpk needs to be copied to the `/sdcard/games` directory of OPPO phones, both of which cannot be mixed.
+Subpackage rpk needs to be copied to the `subPkg` directory of OPPO phone's internal storage, and non-subpackaged rpk needs to be copied to the `games` directory of OPPO phone's internal storage, both of which cannot be mixed.

-> **Note**: if the OPPO Mini Game Debugger version is **v3.2.0** and above, you need to copy the mini game subpackaged **rpk** file to the `/sdcard/Android/data/com.nearme.instant.platform/files/subPkg` directory on your OPPO phone, or create a new one if there is no `subPkg` directory.
-The non-subpackaged rpk is copied to the `/sdcard/Android/data/com.nearme.instant.platform/files/games` directory on your OPPO phone, and the two cannot be mixed.
+> **Note**: if the OPPO Mini Game Debugger version is **v3.2.0** and above, you need to copy the mini game subpackaged **rpk** file to the `Android/data/com.nearme.instant.platform/files/subPkg` directory on your OPPO phone's internal storage, or create a new one if there is no `subPkg` directory.
+The non-subpackaged rpk is copied to the `Android/data/com.nearme.instant.platform/files/games` directory on your OPPO phone's internal storage, and the two cannot be mixed.

 For more information, please refer to the [OPPO Mini Game - Subpackage [cn]](https://activity-cdo.heytapimage.com/cdo-activity/static/201810/26/quickgame/documentation/#/subpackage/subpackage) documentation.